julialandreth/final_project/README.md

 * Inglorious Bastards (2009)
 * Django Unchained (2012)

-Here is the [link](https://github.com/fivethirtyeight/data/tree/master/tarantino) to the data set I used for this project.
+Here is the [Github data set](https://github.com/fivethirtyeight/data/tree/master/tarantino) I used for this project.

 ### The Process